openwdl/wdl/SPEC.md

 # Workflow Description Language (WDL)

 This is version 1.1.2 of the Workflow Description Language (WDL) specification.
 It describes WDL `version 1.1`.
-It introduces a number of new features (denoted by the ✨ symbol) and clarifications to the [1.0](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md) version of the specification.
+It introduces a number of new features (denoted by the :sparkles: symbol) and clarifications to the [1.0](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md) version of the specification.
 It also deprecates several aspects of the 1.0 specification that will be removed in the [next major WDL version](https://github.com/openwdl/wdl/blob/wdl-2.0/SPEC.md) (denoted by the :wastebasket: symbol).

 ## Revisions